speedment/speedment-doc/pages/enterprise_plugins.md

 [Read More](enterprise_avro#top)

-## Discussion
+## Questions and Discussion
-Join the discussion in the comment field below or on [Gitter](https://gitter.im/speedment/speedment)

-{% include messenger.html page-url="getting-started.html" %}
+If you have any question, don't hesitate to reach out to the Speedment developers on [Gitter](https://gitter.im/speedment/speedment).